 7. Google Analytics

-As we’ve mentioned earlier, Google Analytics is one of the go-to analytic tools on the market that allows measuring website traffic and finding your worst and best-performing pages.
-The free version allows up to ten million hits per month and can segment users' demographics, see what device was used to access your website, and if they visited it before.
+Google Analytics is the go-to free analytics tool for measuring website traffic and identifying your best and worst-performing pages.
+The free version supports up to 10 million hits per month and lets you segment user demographics, device types, returning vs. new visitors, and channel performance.

 8. Mixpanel

-Mixpanel is an easy-to-use, free behavioral analytics tracking tool that focuses on how and why people engage with your website so you can improve overall user experience and conversions.
+Mixpanel is a behavioral analytics tool focused on how and why people engage with your website — surfacing the “why behind the click” to improve user experience and conversion rates.
+Its free tier covers most early-stage needs.

 9. Hotjar